Settings, Layers & Offline Maps

 On a line — navigation or a GPX track / route

-Each result is flagged by how close it sits to the line: a green dot means it's on the line (within ~100 m — on your way); a red dot means it's a detour off to the side.
+Each result is flagged by how close it sits to the line: a green dot means it's on the line (within ~500 m — reachable straight off the route); a red dot means it's a detour off to the side.

 Off the line — free riding